 New Texas tanning bed law: Reducing melanoma in youth

 Fast forward five years to 2013.
 Starting on Sept.
 1, a new Texas law will require that customers of tanning bed salons are at least 18 years old.
 Previously, teens between 16 1/2 and 18 could use tanning beds with a parent's written consent.
+Leaders of MD Anderson's Melanoma Moon Shot worked with a broad coalition of groups supporting the legislation to provide lawmakers with information about UV light exposure and the link between indoor tanning and melanoma.

 A strong supporter of the law, Huber believes it's important to make sure teenagers are aware of the risks associated with tanning beds.
 "Hopefully, it will make kids think, 'Maybe there's a reason I'm not supposed to use a tanning bed,' and they'll learn more about melanoma and the risks involved," she says.